Updated: Apr 15

 What contributes to the problem?

-In the last 30 years, Disability-Adjusted Life Years have been used widely to measure burden of disease on a population-level.
-Globally, there have only ever been two published attempts to measure the gambling-harm burden of disease (Australia 2016 & New Zealand 2017).
+In the last 30 years, Disability-Adjusted Life Years have been used widely to measure disease burden on a population level.
+Globally, there have only been two published attempts to measure the gambling-harm burden of disease (Australia 2016 & New Zealand 2017).

 World Health Organisation - WHO:

-"Burden of disease is concept that was developed in the 1990s by the Harvard School of Public Health, the World Bank and the World Health Organization (WHO) to describe death and loss of health due to diseases, injuries and risk factors for all regions of the world.
+"Burden of disease is a concept that was developed in the 1990s by the Harvard School of Public Health, the World Bank, and the World Health Organization (WHO) to describe death and loss of health due to diseases, injuries, and risk factors for all regions of the world.

 The burden of a particular disease or condition is estimated by adding together: